rossetti/KSLBook/docs/02-Chapter2.md

 }
 ```

 The results of this estimation process are show here.
 Notice that the estimation process was successful and the summary statistics were reported.
 The data was not shifted for the estimation process and the estimated parameters were $\mu = 2.4138851463671918$ and $\sigma^2 = 5.571943618235626$.
-The bootstrapping process was used to provide confidence intervals on the estimated parameters.
+The bootstrapping process, see Section \@ref(ch9BootStrapping) of Chapter \@ref(ch9AdvMC) was used to provide confidence intervals on the estimated parameters.
 This functionality is available for any of the distributions and the estimation routines that have been defined within the KSL.

 ```
 Estimation Results: